asift91/Manual_Migration/option1.md

             az storage account create -n storageAccountName -g resourceGroupName --sku Standard_LRS --kind BlobStorage -l location

             example: az storage account create -n onpremisesstorage -g manual_migration --sku Standard_LRS --kind BlobStorage -l eastus
+            # In the above command --kind Indicates the type of storage account.
             ```
         - Once the storage account "onpremisesstorage" is created, this is used as the destination to take the on-premises backup.